thecochenille/divvy-mlops/README.md

-Scripts
+## Scripts
+Running scripts independently.
+The scripts were prepared to be ran in this order

 `download_data.py`: script to download monthly datasets.
-The user running the script needs to specify the year and month (between April 2020 to today)
+The user running the script needs to specify the year and month (between April 2020 to today).
+The downloaded data is unzipped and saved into a raw data folder.

+`data_preparation.py`: script loads data from the raw data folder which is cleaned and prepared for ML training or prediction.
+The user needs to specify year and month as in `download_data.py` and the new dataset generated from this script is daved in processed data folder.

 =========
 # Credits